 THE PROSPECTIVE TEACHER SCHOLARSHIP LOAN FUND program provides loans for North Carolina students who plan a teaching career.
 Priority is given to those who plan to teach the mentally handicapped and other elected teaching categories.
 Under certain provisions, the loan can be cancelled by employment as a full-time teacher in North Carolina Public Schools.
 The application deadline is mid-February.
-Applications may be obtained in the Department of Education at Catawba or in the Office of Financial Assistance.
+Applications may be obtained in the Department of Education at Catawba.